 A direct conversation is a conversation where there can be only 2 participants.
 It is a unique conversation for those two users.
 Such a conversation can't be uber and/or public.

-A uber conversation allows participants to see only messages which were created during their participation in the conversation.
+A uber conversation allows participants to see only the messages that were created during their participation in the conversation.

 By default, a conversation is regular, which means it’s NOT public, NOT uber, and NOT direct.